Draconian sentence of abuse survivor reveals courts' disconnection from reality

 "There are big concerns that physical distancing restrictions, while important from a public health perspective, really plays into the hands of abusers," explains Marilyn Ford-Gilboe, who holds the women's health research chair in rural health at Western University.

-For shelter directors and frontline workers, "the severity of violence is like nothing they've ever seen before," says Nadine Wathen, who holds the Canada research chair in mobilizing knowledge on gender-based violence at Western.
+For shelter directors and front-line workers, "the severity of violence is like nothing they've ever seen before," says Nadine Wathen, who holds the Canada research chair in mobilizing knowledge on gender-based violence at Western.
 "The lockdown gives women very little chance of seeking help, of getting relief from the perpetrator.
 It's this toxic stew of opportunity for escalation of pre-existing violence."

 University of Calgary professor Lana Wells notes that, in addition to the lack of a national action plan: